Skip to Main Content Back to Top Let's Talk

 Vacation Home Risks

 Vacation homes are often in areas where wildfires, flooding or hurricanes are a possibility, so the risk of severe property damage may be high.
-The risk of property damage is also increased because vacation homes often go unoccupied for periods of time.
+Additionally, vacation homes often go unoccupied for long periods of time, further increasing this risk.
 Although having guests stay in your vacation home may seem like a safe way to keep the place occupied and monitored, this comes with risks as well.
+Consider the following scenarios:

 • A leak develops in the roof.
 No one is there to see the roof, so water damage accumulates over a period of weeks, leading to mold and structural damage.